mathangiobla14/playwrightWithBDD/README.md

 folder structure created in the form of BDD

+How and what to install:
+1. Node
+2. npm
+3. playwright package - can be done either using npm init playwright@latest or by typing playwright install on the command pallette

 How to run the file: Use npm test or npm run test
 You can also use npm cucumber-js as all the javascript libraries related to cucumber are stored in the cucumber-js file in Node modules.